Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The image of a brown tree snake forms in my mind.
 Humans introduced this snake to Guam and other Pacific Islands to curb the growing rat population.
 That plan worked, but we forgot to take into account one small fact: snakes find birds delicious.
-Having grown and developed in an environment devoid of snakes, the island avians had no defense.
-Many species of bird are now extinct, or facing extinction, because of brown snake predation.
+The island of avians, having grown and developed in an environment devoid of snakes, had no defense.
+Many species of birds are now extinct or facing extinction because of brown snake predation.

-Other species with similar, if not as drastic, invasive effects include zebra mussels, mongoose and raccoons.
-King crabs are wiping out fish in certain areas… and Asian carp are threatening the great Lakes after taking over parts of the Mississippi and its tributaries).
-In all cases, we humans brought the unbalancing newcomer to the party, most ofter for good reasons – but we did not anticipate the potential consequences.
+Other species with similar, if not as drastic, invasive effects include zebra mussels, mongoose, and raccoons.
+King crabs are wiping out fish in certain areas, and Asian carp are threatening the Great Lakes after taking over parts of the Mississippi and its tributaries).
+In all cases, we humans brought the unbalancing newcomer to the party, most often for good reasons—but we did not anticipate the potential consequences.

 Until the past few decades, we allowed this kind of species importation without any oversight or restriction.
 Since the 1970s, though, we have become more aware of the destructive potential of invasive species.
 As of this writing, over 100 countries have signed biodiversity laws aimed to restore or maintain proper balance among fauna and flora species.

 Galacti gestures to all the animals in the park around us.
 As I look at each one, my mind fills with visual impressions of how that species has fared at the hand of humans, the dominant form of life on land.